| Pisaura mirabilis (Clerck, 1775)|

 | Further Information: |

-The female carries her large eggs sac beneath her body, held in the jaws.
+After mating, females hold their eggs in a sac beneath their body, held by their chelicerae.
 Prior to the spiderlings hatching she fixes it to some plants and spins a silken tent around it and then stands guard.
 She guards the eggs and spiderlings, giving rise to the English name of Nursery Web Spider.

 | Other Links and info